Timeline of the COVID-19 pandemic in Australia (January–June 2021): April 2021

 On 27 April, due to the "record breaking" outbreak of COVID-19 in India, with 323,000 new infections that day after five days with new cases peaking above 350,000, and another 2,771 COVID deaths there, the Federal Government "paused" all incoming flights from there until at least 15 May.
 The pause includes repatriation flights into the Howard Springs quarantine facility near Darwin with more than 9,000 Australians in India at this date wanting to come to Australia.
 Australia will send medical aid to India in the form of ventilators, surgical masks, P2 and N95 masks, goggles, gloves and face shields.

 By 28 April more than 2 million COVID-19 vaccinations had been administered, but this was 3 million short of original plans.

 On 29 April a report was released on a review of at-border delivery of human biosecurity functions in regard to the Ruby Princess incident.
 Following a NSW Police Force investigation, and a NSW Special Commission of inquiry, the Commonwealth Inspector-General of Biosecurity also conducted a review of biosecurity functions in regard to the incident.
 His report found, among other findings, that inspection protocols were not followed as unwell passengers on the Ruby Princess should have been screened individually by following a checklist, but this was not done.
-The report made over 40 recommendations to improve Australias' human biosecurity management on ships.
+The report made over 40 recommendations to improve Australia's human biosecurity management on ships.

 On 30 April in South Australia, a COVID-19 mass vaccination hub opened at Adelaide Showground.